Mental Health and Wellbeing at UCD

 - UCD employees have access to the Employee Assistance Service (EAS) which offers professional counselling sessions available remotely via phone/web during this time.
 You can also access their online Support Hub, which includes guided self-assessments, self-help courses and digital intervention tools, a well-being database and information library, as well as a mood tracker.

-- UCD has launched the new Mental Health First Aid (MHFA) Peer Support Group.
+- UCD has launched the new support group a Mental Health and Wellbeing Support Colleagues.
 The members are trained in Mental Health First Aid and offer support and information to colleagues who are feeling overwhelmed and are concerned about their mental wellbeing.
 While Covid-19 restrictions are in place, UCD MHFA Peer Support Group will be reachable via Zoom as opposed to face-to-face.

-- UCD supports the See Change Green Ribbon Campaign to end mental health stigma each May.
+- UCD supports the to end mental health stigma each September.

 - UCD colleagues as part of the SPARC Initiative created this helpful guide on finding reputable sources of information: Believe It or Not